-Meeting 1 Building a City of Ladies: from Christine de Pizan to Judy Chicago bell hooks, "Feminist Spirituality" in Feminism is for Everybody (Pluto Press, 2000), 105-109.
+Meeting 1 Building a City of Ladies: from Christine de Pizan to Judy Chicago

 Meeting 2 Group Activity and Portfolio Review

 Discussion: We will compare and contrast images from medieval and contemporary art.
 What is the value of learning about women's history today?